-The court will often ordered that expert valuations be produced ahead of the FDR.
+The court will often order that expert valuations be produced ahead of the FDR.
 This will be done, generally, by the parties jointly instructing an expert.
-This expert will report to the court, rather than either side and will use their professional expertise to create an accurate valuation of the assets for use in proceedings.
+This expert will report to the court, rather than either side, and will use their professional expertise to create an accurate valuation of the assets for use in proceedings.

 Vardags have established links with a wide range of expert valuers, and can help you find the most appropriate valuer for your case.
 Should you want to dispute the expert’s valuation, it is possible, but you are likely to benefit from legal advice in such cases.

 A “without prejudice” offer is one which cannot be shown to the court.
 This means that you can try to compromise the case without weakening your position should things be contested all the way to a final hearing.